stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 5. Enhanced model admin classes for better content management
 6. Functional admin dashboard with accurate content statistics via custom template tags
 7. Clear environment indicator (DEV/PROD badge) for distinguishing environments

+We are now focusing on UX polishing tasks to improve the overall reading experience and visual design:
+1. ✅ Restyled the footer newsletter input to match the search bar width and improve alignment
+2. ✅ Added support for side images in post content (backend implementation)
+3. Next: Implementing frontend display of side images that float beside text on larger screens

 ## Known Issues
 - Need to improve error handling in API views